RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

   This step might require administration rights.
 - Contact IT to have a developer account on [MPL harbor](https://harbor.intranet.mpl.mpg.de/) for deployment
+- Since `.env` file is local, we have to provide the IT all the credentials that are mentioned in the `.env` file.

 ### II.
 Build ``Dashboard`` and ``Cron`` docker images: